HackerWithDrip/HackerWithDrip/README.md

 3rd Year BSc.
 Computer Science & Applied Maths Student
 ------------------------------------------------------

 I have been coding since mid-2020 and underwent 2 internships with Sanlam Investments remotely and Polymorph Systems on-site.
-I tutor mathematics for first hyear Engineering students at Nelson Mandela University, and programming for first year Computer Science students.
-I also volunteer to teach new students to be more digitally literate so they can focus more on their academics than trying to learn basic computing and Microsoft skills.
+I tutor mathematics, first year Engineering students and Second Year BSc Computer Science students at Nelson Mandela University.
+I also tutor programming first year Computer Science students.
+I also volunteer to teach new students to be more digitally literate so they can focus more on their academics other than trying to learn basic computing and Microsoft skills.
 Problem-solving and critical thinking are my strengths.

 * 🌍  I'm based in Port Elizabeth, South Africa.
 * ✉️  You can contact me at [lraseemela@gmail.com](mailto:lraseemela@gmail.com)